 Timing devices are proposed electronic components that can be assembled into networks.
-An individual timing device embodies essential functions of a neuron and a network of timing devices acts like the nervous system of an animal and operates an engineered organism (Figure 27).
-Some timing devices in the engineered organism drive muscle-like fibers while other timing devices are sensitive to the environment and act as sensors.
-Sensors produce signals that control muscle-like twitches so as to direct the engineered organism with respect to a the source of stimulation, e.g., towards a light or a particular food-like molecule.
+An individual timing device embodies essential activity of a neuron; and a network of timing devices operates an engineered organism like a brain operates an animal.
+Some timing devices in such a network drive muscle-like fibers while other timing devices are sensitive to external stimuli and act as sensors.
+In the engineered organism shown in Figure 27 (the culminating construction of the paper), sensors produce signals that control muscle-like twitches so as to direct the organism with respect to a the source of stimulation, e.g., towards a light or a particular food-like molecule.